Montana Fall Colors Featured in

 Glacier National Park

-North Fork of the Flathead River boasts many aspens that show off golden hues quite early in the season.
+The North Fork of the Flathead River boasts many aspens that show off golden hues quite early in the season.
 Higher elevations are rich with Western larch trees that turn yellow later on.
-Bowman Lake could be the most scenic destination in the area due to a lush forest that looks simply stunning in the fall.
+Bowman Lake could be the most scenic destination in the area because of a lush forest, which looks simply stunning in the fall.
 Visit the shores of Lake McDonald for the fieriest display of colors or head to Essex for some river views.
-Take a scenic rafting trip along the Middle Fork of Flathead River.
+Take a scenic rafting trip along the Middle Fork Flathead River.
 In East Glacier, visit Two Medicine Valley, particularly the Lower Two Medicine Lake to photograph beautiful fall foliage reflections.
 Finally, ride the scenic 50-mi Going-to-the-Sun Road, which crosses the park from west to east.
-West side of the road up to Logan Pass is especially scenic due to panoramic views of the valley and aspens bursting in color.
+The West side of the road up to Logan Pass is especially scenic due to panoramic views of the valley and aspens bursting in color.
 When you finally get to St. Mary Lake on the east side, there are more spectacular trees to see.

 Yellowstone National Park

 The Bitterroot Valley, south of Missoula, is a true leaf-peeping heaven with a kaleidoscope of fall colors in every direction.
-Take a 96-mile (154-km) scenic drive through the region on Highway 93, surrounded by Bitterroot Mountains on one side and Sapphire Mountains on the other.
+Take a 96 mi (154 km) scenic drive through the region on Highway 93, surrounded by Bitterroot Mountains on one side and Sapphire Mountains on the other.
 The beautiful Bitterroot River is framed by golden and bronze leaves, especially around Hamilton.